-CFE is currently undertaking a refugee entrepreneurship pilot programme.
-Jointly funded by the Home Office and The National Lottery Community Fund, this has funded four existing business support organisations to design and run refugee entrepreneurship programmes over a one-year period.
+In 2019/20 CFE undertook a refugee entrepreneurship pilot programme backed by the Home Office and The National Lottery Community Fund.
+This funded four existing business support organisations to design and run refugee entrepreneurship programmes over a one-year period.

 In March 2018, CFE published ‘Starting afresh: How entrepreneurship is transforming the lives of resettled refugees.
 The report makes a compelling case why refugees possess many entrepreneurial traits, how they can contribute to the UK as business founders, and how providing tailored business support can increase business survival, reduce public spending and strengthen social integration.

 The report profiles refugee entrepreneurship programmes operating in London, Copenhagen, Berlin and Sydney, and makes the case for rolling out similar initiatives across the UK.
 Over 130 have launched around the world in recent years to help refugees achieve economic independence through entrepreneurship.

 CFE partnered with the Home Office and The National Lottery Community Fund to commission and evaluate pilot programmes in cities across the UK.
 Each programme helped 30 refugees from idea to business launch over a 12-month period.